We’re All In This Together

 Diversity of Tactics?

-Posted in Uncategorized on October 25, 2007 by nickersmartin
+Posted in Uncategorized on October 25, 2007 by nick

 Out of context, the term ‘diversity of tactics’ seems reasonable.
 I support the use of a variety of different tactics, depending on both their effectiveness of accomplishing concrete goals and the scenarios in which they are used.
 But, when put in the context of the current movement against capitalism, particularly in the United States, ‘diversity of tactics’ represents nothing but the antithesis of long-term movement strategy.